top of page

 Resolution Washington delivers workplace mediation and facilitation and is available to work with agencies around meeting public facilitation, dispute resolution system design and conflict resolution needs.

-Current Directors not pictured: Gayle Cooper and Carolyn Thurston
+Current Directors not pictured: Gayle Cooper and Mary Irwin

 Co-Presidents